kirstengord/100-days-of-code/README.md

 _**Skills**_: JavaScript

 _**Progress**_: Had a suggestion to use the TypeItjs function for my typewriter effect in my titles instead of pure CSS.
 Checked out the website, created a new     branch of my code to try it out.
 I definitely need some more JS training.
 I did get it to work but it had a negative effect on the positioning on my page and I   couldn't figure out how to fix it or why it happened!
+Also learned a bit about styling markdown language and have used this in this readme :-)

 _**Thoughts**_: Really frustrating!
-But it was still good practice<br>
+But it was still good practice

 ## Day 57 - 5/3/21
 <p>PROJECT: 100 Days of Code project page</br>